 But the lack of an emblematic Kwanzaa dish does not mean the food is unimportant or lacks meaning.
 Kwanzaa, like all other holidays, is an opportunity for families to gather for a meal and spend time together while rejoicing and honoring their African heritage.
 The dishes prepared and eaten during Kwanzaa serve to reflect the history of the families preparing it and tell a story about their own journey and that of their ancestors before them.

 It is a story of hardship but also one of resilience.
 Frank Dobson, associate Dean of Vanderbilt University, writes of Kwanzaa, “Like the black power movements, such as today’s Black Lives Matter movement, it is an affirmation of ‘Black folks’ humanity,’ their ‘contributions to this society’ and ‘resilience in the face of deadly oppression’.”
 Kwanzaa serves as a tool to rejoice in what it means to be Black, a meaning that is still relevant today.
 It is also a time to unite and reflect on the suffering endured under slavery and find power in a shared sense of identity.

 Eric Copage, author of Kwanzaa: An African-American Celebration of Culture and Cooking, writes how his decision to celebrate Kwanzaa stemmed from a desire to educate his son: “I wanted him to understand that through tenacity, hard work, and purposefulness — all of which are grounded in the African and African-American ethos — blacks have flourished as well as survived.”
 Holidays like Kwanzaa and the food traditions surrounding them act as a lens for which we can examine our origins and take pride in what we find.
 They help inform us who we are and what we value.

-Stay tuned for Part IV: Chinese New Year coming February 2021…
+Stay tuned for Part IV: Lunar New Year out now!

 Header: Tenement Museum collections